Zagreb, Croatia, 1 - 5 July 2024

 The main topics are:

-Xavier Maldague is professor at the Department of Electrical and Computing Engineering of Université Laval, Québec City, Canada (since 1989, head of the Department 2003 - 2008).
-He has trained over 50 graduate students (M.Sc. and Ph.D.) and has more than 300 publications.
-His research interests are in infrared thermography, NonDestructive Evaluation (NDE) techniques and vision / digital systems for industrial inspection.
+Xavier Maldague is a professor at the Department of Electrical and Computing Engineering of the Laval University in Québec (QC), Canada.
+He has trained more than 50 graduate students (MSc and PhD) and has more than 300 publications.
+His research interests are in infrared thermography, non-destructive evaluation (NDE) techniques and vision/digital systems for industrial inspection.
 He holds a Tier 1 Canada Research Chair in Infrared Vision.
-He chairs the Quantitative Infrared Thermography (QIRT) Council.
-He is a fellow of the Canada Engineering Institute, an Honorary Fellow of the Indian Society of Nondestructive Testing and a fellow of the Alexander von Humbolt Foundation in Germany.
+He is also a chairs of the Quantitative Infrared Thermography (QIRT) Council and a fellow of the Canada Engineering Institute, a Honorary Fellow of the Indian Society of Nondestructive Testing and a fellow of the Alexander von Humbolt Foundation in Germany.

 SEEING THE UNSEEN: INFRARED VISION FOR STUDYING CULTURAL HERITAGE - A RESEARCH FIELD EVOLVING ALL THE TIME THANKS TO THE USE OF MOCK-UPS

-Gunther Steenackers Gunther Steenackers is head of Department of Electromechanics at the University of Antwerp and full professor at InViLab Research Group.
+Gunther Steenackers is a head of Department of Electromechanics at the University of Antwerp and full professor at InViLab Research Group.